chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/reports/minimal/allergies/

+   List the allergy data for a given record.

      For 1:1 mapping of URLs to views.
-Calls _allergy_list
+Just calls :py:meth:`~indivo_server.indivo.views.reports.allergy._allergy_list`.

    :shortname: allergy_list
    :accesscontrol: A user app with access to the record, or a principal in full control of the record